 Early Childhood Education

-In addition to our eight career departments, the P.R.E.P.
+In addition to our nine career departments, the P.R.E.P.
 Academy supports students by offering the Coordinated Career Academic Education program.

 How is the P.R.E.P.
 Academy a part of Thomas County Central High School?

 The P.R.E.P.
 Academy is open to all students enrolled at TCCHS.
 Students who sign up to take Career, Technical, and Agriculture Education (CTAE) electives will take those classes in the P.R.E.P.
 Academy.